You have a business idea.

 You need a straightforward way to visualize and help you understand a business model.
 With a Business Model canvas you can be led through the many different areas of planning and implementing business strategies and get clear insight on value propositions, resources available, etc.

 Understanding your business is important, understanding your competitor’s business is just as necessary.The business model canvas exists to allow organizations to plan, deliver and retain value.
+For more details check out Strategyzer for complete information on the Business Model Canvas here.

 Before you get started on your Business Model Canvas check out our tips: